HPC-AI-Team/pexsi/README.md

     of 32, whereas for a 64 bit architecture you can specify a width of either 32 or 64 bits.

-@attention In our experience for most cases, the following setup work fine.
+In our experience for most cases, the following setup work fine.

     #define IDXTYPEWIDTH 32